facebook/react-native-website/docs/_getting-started-macos-android.md

 Run `source ~/.zprofile` (or `source ~/.bash_profile` for `bash`) to load the config into your current shell.
 Verify that ANDROID_HOME has been set by running `echo $ANDROID_HOME` and the appropriate directories have been added to your path by running `echo $PATH`.

 > Please make sure you use the correct Android SDK path.
-You can find the actual location of the SDK in the Android Studio "Preferences" dialog, under **Appearance & Behavior** → **System Settings** → **Android SDK**.
+You can find the actual location of the SDK in the Android Studio "Settings" dialog, under **Languages & Frameworks** → **Android SDK**.

 <h3>React Native Command Line Interface</h3>